Cycling Track Management Social Enterprise Company Limited

 c) necessary to carry out a public task, or for exercising official authority.

-2. What personal data we collect, use and disclose
+2. What personal data we collect, use or disclose

 Examples of personal data

-● Name of representatives or authorized persons/directors acting on behalf of our customers
+· Name of representatives or authorised persons acting on behalf of our customers

 Identification and authentication details